The Indonesia economy has struggled for some time. They’ve certainly had more problems than other countries in Southeast Asia.

-At the beginning of 2015 the country’s currency, the rupiah, fell to its lowest level since the Asian Financial Crisis in the late 1990s.
+At the beginning of 2015, nation’s rupiah currency fell to its lowest level since the Asian Financial Crisis in the late 1990s.

-Indonesia set a target of 7% GDP growth by 2017.
-The key levers which will be used to meet this target are through increased infrastructure spending and greater foreign investment.
+Indonesia then set a target of 7% GDP growth by 2017.
+The key levers which will apparently be used to meet this target are through increased infrastructure spending and greater foreign investment.

 First Step: Get Rid of Bureaucracy

-- 89 of 154 regulations will be reviewed to eliminate duplication and strengthen the coherence and consistency of the regulations
+- 89 of 154 regulations will be reviewed to eliminate duplication and add coherence.

-- Reducing the number of irrelevant regulations that hamper the competitiveness of national industries
+- Reducing the number of irrelevant regulations which hamper competitiveness.

 Second Step: Boost Infrastructure